 The majority of coho harvested in the Oregon Production Index (OPI) area originate from stocks produced in rivers located within the OPI area (Leadbetter Point, Washington to the U.S./Mexico border).
 These stocks include hatchery and natural production from the Columbia River, Oregon Coast, and northern California, and are divided into the following components: (1) Columbia River, coastal Oregon, and northern California public hatchery (OPIH), (2) Oregon coastal natural (OCN), including river and lake components, and (3) Lower Columbia natural (LCN).
-Direct comparisons of 2023 abundance forecasts with recent year preseason abundance forecasts and postseason estimates are reported in Table III-1.
+Direct comparisons of 2024 abundance forecasts with recent year preseason abundance forecasts and postseason estimates are reported in Table III-1.

 Beginning in 2008, a new method was developed to estimate postseason coho abundances for both the natural and hatchery components of the Columbia River and the Oregon coast.
-The traditional method of stock abundance estimation used only catch data from Leadbetter Point, Washington, to the U.S./Mexico border.
-The assumption prior to 2008 was that OPI stocks that were caught north of the OPI area were balanced by northern stocks that were caught inside the OPI area.
+The new run size estimates are based on Backwards FRAM (BKFRAM, also referred to as postseason FRAM) run reconstructions.
+BKFRAM is used to estimate the pre-fishing abundances and post-season exploitation rates of OPI stocks.
+FRAM is populated with post-season estimates of escapements and catches/non-retention mortalities for OPI fisheries.
+When run in BKFRAM mode, stock specific mortalities are added to escapements to reconstruct pre-fishing abundances and to estimate exploitation rates.
+Prior to 2008, the method of stock abundance estimation used only catch data from Leadbetter Point, Washington, to the U.S./Mexico border.
+The assumption was that OPI stocks that were caught north of the OPI area were balanced by northern stocks that were caught inside the OPI area.
 This assumption was valid as long as fisheries north and south were balanced.
 However, in some recent years, fisheries to the south have been more restricted than those to the north, leading to underestimation of harvest of OPI area stocks.
 In addition, the estimation technique was not consistent with the methods used in Coho FRAM.
 The Mixed Stock Model (MSM) for constructing the FRAM base period data was used to estimate the contribution of various coho stocks, including the OPI area stocks, to ocean fisheries.
 MSM is based on CWT recoveries (release years 1986-1992) and associated tag rates.
 FRAM includes all fisheries that impact a particular stock, and therefore should provide a better overall accounting of total harvest and mortality of both Columbia River and Oregon coast coho stocks.
-The new run size estimates are based on Backwards FRAM (BKFRAM) run reconstructions.
-BKFRAM is used to estimate the pre-fishing abundances and post-season exploitation rates of OPI stocks.
-FRAM is populated with post-season estimates of escapements and catches/nonretention mortalities for OPI fisheries.
-When run in BKFRAM mode, stock specific mortalities are added to escapements to reconstruct pre-fishing abundances and to estimate exploitation rates.